cesarnml/next13-pm-app/README.md

 - `npx prisma format` will auto generate required related fields in `schema.prisma`
 - `npx prisma migrate dev` syncs prisma client module with current `schema.prisma`
   - Required after making any change to `schema.prisma`

+### Lesson 02 Notes

+- `GlassPane` component will likely be refactored to be part of the `RootLayout` component declaration